Uniform hyperbolicity in nonflat billiards: Results

 \subsection{Consequences of uniform hyperbolicity}

 It is shown in~\cite{MR0295390} that (smooth) volume-preserving Anosov flows are ergodic: every invariant subset has either zero or full measure.
-It was shown later (see~\cite{MR1626749} and~\cite{MR0377980}) that Anosov geodesic flows are even exponentially mixing.
+It was shown later (see~\cite{MR1626749} and~\cite{MR0377980}) that Anosov geodesic flows on surfaces are even exponentially mixing (and then, in all higher dimensions~\cite{MR2113022}).

 As for billiard flows, in the flat case only, Sinaï proved ergodicity for smooth dispersing billiards with finite horizon in~\cite{MR0274721}.
 It was shown in~\cite{baladi2015exponential} that such flows are exponentially mixing.